syntasso/kratix-docs/docs/main/05-reference/04-promises/05-releases.md

-Whenever the `spec.version` of a Promise Release changes, Kratix will automatically fetch the latest Promise definition from the `sourceRef` and update it in the Platform.
+Whenever the `spec.version` of a Promise Release changes, Kratix will automatically fetch the latest Promise definition from the `sourceRef` and update it in the Platform, as long as the Promise version label matches the Promise Release version.

-Note that updating the Promise definition in the remote location will not automatically update the Promise in the Platform.
+Note that updating the Promise version in the remote location will not automatically update the Promise in the Platform.
 The Promise Release `spec.version` must be updated to trigger the Promise update.